LectureSight/lecturesight/docs/hardware/server.md

 LectureSight was designed with the goal of being capable of running on a single 2 GHz core.
 The system should not take up all CPU resources in a modern system so that video recording software can run alongside on the same computer.
 Thus LectureSight should run on any modern system.
 The suggestion is to use a system with a CPU of at least the performance of an Intel Core 2 Duo with 2,2 Ghz.

 ### RAM
 Since video ananlysis is nearly entirely done on the graphics card, there are no special memory requirements for LectureSight when run stand-alone.
-The usual defualt memory configuration for the Java VM suffice.
+The usual default memory configuration for the Java VM suffice.

 ### Storage
-For the whole system roughly 50 MB of mass storage must be reserved.
-Despite of log files that may need to be rotated, there are no sites where data is incrementally saved.
+LectureSight requires less than 50 MB of disk space when installed.
+Additional space may be used by [log files](../core/logging.md) or [metrics](../core/metrics.md) if configured.
+No other data is incrementally saved.